sunny/bigbuttons/README.markdown

 Works with browsers that support HTML5 `<audio>` and the `wav` codec, that is Firefox 3.6+, Safari 5+, Opera 10.5+, Internet Explorer 9 (beta).

-Appart from clicking you may also use your keyboard :
+Apart from clicking you may also use your keyboard:

-- keys 1-9
+- keys 1-9 and letters
 - tab through the buttons and press enter
 - escape key stops all currently playing sounds